jfpaes6453/sakura-cards/README.md

 - TailwindCSS : version 3.3.0

 - Next.js: We have used Next.js to optimize page performance through server-side rendering and static generation.
 This ensures fast loading and an enhanced user experience.
+Version 14.0.2

 - Jest: The rapid and efficient building of the application has been achieved with Jest, a tool that facilitates the development of modern web applications.
 Version 9.7.0